 The power of saltpeter is the fact that it contains nitrogen and nitrogen is one of only two elements, with carbon, that can exist in 8 oxidation states.
 This means that nitrogen can react in a diverse and complex way and, like carbon, is foundational to all of life.
 The two substances that contain nitrogen, most familiar to us, are saltpeter and ammonia.

-It is the year when we made a remarkable discovery namely that the brine and cured meat contains nitrite.
-This is remarkable since we know that saltpeter does not contain nitrite, but nitrates.
-They are spelled almost the same, but in reality are two different compounds with different characteristics.
+It is the year when he made a startling discovery that brine and cured meat contain nitrite.
+This is remarkable since we know that saltpeter does not contain nitrite, but nitrates and we only use saltpeter in curing of meat which begs the question as to where the nitrite comes from.
+Even though nitrite and nitrate are spelled almost the same, in reality, these are two completely different compounds with different characteristics.
 Despite the fact that we do not add nitrite to the meat, how does it get there?
-It is also a fact of great concern because nitrite is known to be very toxic.
+It is also a fact of great concern because nitrite is very toxic.

 Jeppe and Ed met up in Wiesbaden, Germany, earlier this year.
-They have been meeting in this ancient spa town in the winter, each year on their annual retreat, since they became acquainted at the General Congress on Hygiene in Brussels in 1852.
+This has been an annual winter ritual when the two men took their yearly retreats at the same time.
+They became acquainted at the General Congress on Hygiene in Brussels in 1852.
 It is exactly the hygienists that Dr. Ed fears will be most concerned about the fact that he found nitrites in cured meat.

 Both men attended the conference and struck up a friendship based on their shared passion for good quality and safe meat.
 Wiesbaden is famous for it’s hot springs since ancient Roman times and the second shared love between these men, besides meat technology and science, is their love for hot springs.